 - Which institution would you like to serve as a mentor for?
 (Ohio State, Columbus State Community College or either)

-If you have questions or know a colleague who would be an exceptional mentor, do not hesitate to email Dr. Dorinda Gallant or Taylor Watkins.
+If you have questions or know a colleague who would be an exceptional mentor, do not hesitate to email Dr. Dorinda Gallant.
 Thank you for considering this invitation to participate in the LSAMP faculty mentoring program.